raghudevan/learn-webapp/README.md

 ## NodeJS
 * This software/tool will help us host our apps.
-[NodeJS](https://github.com/raghudevan/learn-webapp/blob/master/docs/node/installation.md) is basically a javascript runtime that can run outside a browser!
+NodeJS is basically a javascript runtime that can run outside a browser!
+[Go here](https://github.com/raghudevan/learn-webapp/blob/master/docs/node/installation.md) for instructions on how you can install NodeJS on your machine

 ## Official styling partner - Bootstrap
 * Again - simple, easy to use for styling otherwise bland html pages!
-Go [here](http://getbootstrap.com/css) for the style guide
+[Go here](http://getbootstrap.com/css) for the style guide

 > You do not have to do anything for the installation of Bootstrap, i've already included it in this repository